AGSeifert/DoubleqpcR/README.md

 R Package accomodating research for DMAS qPCR study

+** WORK IN PROGRESS **
+This package is still in preview status.
+Not all functionality is included jet.
+The first Version will be released when the corresponding publication is available in literature.

 ## About
 This package is designed for DMAS qPCR data.
 The functions provided are useful for analysis and can handle .csv input in a specific format (see below).
 RDML format is not supported.
 This package provides the methods and functions used in the almond DMAS qPCR study (LINK).